- Adding the Parent-Child configuration web part to a page

 - Drag the names of the columns you wish to cascade from the parent to the child list down to the Selected Cascadable Columns.

 The column created will be named "ParentListName>ColumnName" as seen in the image above.

 Defining Auto-Fill Columns

 If you need a field value from the parent passed down to an already existing column on the child list.

 While the field could be manually populated every time a new child item is created, Parent-Child simplifies this process and lets you automatically populate fields in the child list with information from the parent list.

-- In the SPC_PC-LinkedColums list, click edit to enter the Quick Edit view.
+- In a separate tab open the SPC_PC-LinkedColums list, click edit to enter the Quick Edit view.

-- Enter information as you would is a spreadsheet.
+- Enter information as you would in a spreadsheet.

 - List/Library Name – Name of the child list or library